 I hadn’t thought of that, but I remembered the story about an architect who submitted a design for a Catholic church to the Vatican but forgot to put in bathrooms.
 It came back with a cryptic marginal note: “They aren’t angels.”

-“Well, I’ve learned a lot hanging with you guys,” I said as I opened up my Boston Herald and turned to the sports page. “”Big game tonight,” I said.
-“Patriots against the Texans.
+“Well, I’ve learned a lot hanging with you guys,” I said as I opened up my Boston Herald and turned to the sports page. “”Big game Monday night,” I said.
+“Patriots against the Panthers.
 Who do you like?”

 “What’s the line?” the one from the front seat asked.
 The Herald, unlike the Globe, candidly recognizes that some tacky people actually bet on football, and prints the point spreads.

-“Pats by sixteen,” I said.
+“Pats by four,” I said.
 “You want to . . . make a friendly little wager?”

 “Yeah,” he said, looking thoughtfully off into space.
 “I’ll do better than that.
-I’ll take New England by twenty.”
+I’ll take New England by seven.”